If you’re after unique landscapes, a little bit of adventure and warm weather – then take a look at the Atacama Desert in Chile’s north.

 If you want a harder option, you can hike up 5,592 metre Laskar Volcano, starting at 4,600 metres above sea level, or do the two day trek up 5,950 metre Licancabur Volcano.

-3. Visit salt flats, geysers, valleys or lagoons
+3. Get some cool photos at the salt flats, geysers, valleys or lagoons

-There’s dozens of tour options and you’re sure to find one that suits your tastes and budget.
-However, if you just came from Bolivia’s Salt Flats, you will find many of the tours are very similar to what you just saw so do your research.
+There’s dozens of tour options in San Pedro de Atacama and you’re sure to find one that suits your tastes and budget.

 Options include tours to the coloured landscapes of Valle de Arcoiris (Rainbow Valley), El Tatio geyser field at sunrise, Tara Salt Flats, and thermal pools.